wesleywmd/7d2d_SevenYears/README.md

 As a field operative, your job is to go out and find resources to send home.
 This is what you were doing when your helicopter had a mechanical failure and crash landed.
 Can you gather the supplies needed to keep home alive while keeping yourself alive too?
 What new threats will you have to deal with?

+This Overhaul is still in beta and not complete.
+Feedback is needed and appriciated.

 # Compatibility

 Latest version is working with Alpha 20.4